 Ms Michel was clearly very upset at what appears to have been a frustrating experience regarding her residence.
 I find her words were an expression of her frustration and her desperation.
 She wanted the matter to be resolved, but she did not intend her words to be taken seriously or to intimidate or cause fear.

-In another case I defend, R v Bradley Childs, my clients had uttered death threats against a Crown Attorney, Judge and Probation Officer to his friend during the course of a multi-day court proceeding.
+In R v Bradley Childs, my clients had uttered death threats against a Crown Attorney, Judge and Probation Officer to his friend during the course of a multi-day court proceeding.
 He was venting his feelings to his friend in confidence, but the phone call was recorded as he was in custody.
 He was criminally charged with uttering threats.
 At trial, I was able to put the entire situation into context, proving his words were not meant to be taken seriously.
 He was found not guilty of all charges.

 Uttering threats cases are often defensible.
 A conviction for uttering threats can mean a criminal record which will affect employment opportunities and foreign travel for years to come.
 It’s important to speak with a lawyer when charged to ensure your rights are protected.
 Please do not hesitate to contact me for assistance.